 Top attractions: Carlo Sand Blow, Poona Lake, Carlo Point Marina, Inskip Peninsula Recreation Area, Seary's Creek, Double Island Point.

-Although Rainbow Beach is quite small, there are a plethora of activities and stunning locations to explore, including Carlo Sand Blow and the coloured sands.
-Spend the morning swimming, fishing, and surfing in Rainbow Beach before going to one of the local restaurants for lunch and drinks.
+Although Rainbow Beach is quite small, there are a plethora of activities and stunning locations to explore in the area, including Carlo Sand Blow and the coloured sands.
+Spend the morning swimming, fishing, and surfing at Rainbow Beach before going to one of the local restaurants for lunch and drinks.
 Be cautious when driving around Mudlo Rocks near Rainbow Beach.

 The mind-blowing Carlo Sand Blow is the perfect place for travellers looking for a dose of sandy fun.
-Easily reached via Cooloola Drive, take time to watch the sunset - it's a beautiful sight to behold.
-Other fun things to do in Rainbow Beach include a trip to Cooloola National Park, dolphin and whale watching in Tin Can Bay, or gliding above the Carlo Sandblow cliff.
-Please note that Rainbow Beach is within close proximity to the world's largest sand island: Fraser Island.
+Easily reached via Cooloola Drive, take time to watch the sunset — it's a beautiful sight to behold.
+Other fun things to do around Rainbow Beach include a trip to Cooloola Recreation Area in Great Sandy National Park, dolphin and whale watching in Tin Can Bay, or gliding above the Carlo Sandblow cliff.
+Please note that Rainbow Beach is within close proximity to the world’s largest sand island: K’gari (previously Fraser Island).

 Tips: Follow all the laws and regulations relating to the use of vehicles on beaches.
 Take note that travel is not permitted to many islands off the coast of Queensland in a rental car, and you are not allowed to take your vehicle on beaches.

 Recommended car: Rent a full-size car like a Toyota Camry for extra storage and seating capacity.
 A full-size car is a better option than a small car if you need more passenger room and luggage space.